 Genicular artery embolization, or GAE, is a non-surgical treatment for knee-related osteoarthritis (OA) pain.
-The best candidates for GAE in Georgia are those who have not experienced success with conservative therapies.
+The best candidates for GAE in Atlanta are those who have not experienced success with conservative therapies.

 An interventional radiologist (IR) performs this minimally invasive procedure.
 This specialist uses X-rays and other imaging technologies to see inside the body and treat diseases without surgery.